Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemarkdown.md

 "Does anything strike me as odd about this diner?" leads to "You mean apart from the stench of death wafting through the kitchen doors?"

 Be fast and loose here.
 Being exactly right doesn't matter.
-What matters is spring-boarding every event and encounter into something else cool and interesting.
+What matters is spring-boarding every event and encounter into something else [[Cool]] and interesting.
 Very soon you will be able to create a framework that events sit in, and you can start to define the main threat one word at a time.
 Once it all makes sense, the players will know what they need to do because they know the threat is violent, huge, and underground (or however you've defined it during play).
 You already know a couple of things from your two lines earlier and this is where you tie them in.

 When it is obvious to you what the threat is, bring it all together.
 Your one-word-at-a-time definition will suggest what the monster's motivations, weaknesses, and strengths are.
 Call for a short break and take a moment to work those out.
 Then you can push the game through to the finish.
 Add a twist.
-It's really a government conspiracy, or it's all in a child's mind, or it was clowns all along, or the Ancients have awoken, or whatever.
+It's really a government conspiracy, or it's all in a child's mind, or it was clowns all along, or the Ancients have awoken, or [[whatever]].

 This style of running a game relies on flexibility as you play.
-That can be pretty scary if you haven't had much experience!
+That can be pretty scary if you [[haven]]'t had much experience!
 The good news is that you are never wrong: you never have to deal with players ruining your story and that makes it easier to be fans of their characters.
 Plus, you rarely have to stop to check your notes.

 # Guidelines for On-the-fly Mayhem

-To make things easier, I have created a small [[inspiration]] guide to illustrate how easy this [[structure]] can be.
+To make things easier, I have created a [[small]] [[inspiration]] guide to illustrate how easy this [[structure]] can be.
 Print out this template (or the expanded version that follows), and circle descriptors as they become relevant.
 You will likely find that you only need to do this once or twice before you get the hang of running games in this style.

 Start with a couple of opening lines taken from things around you or previous stories.
 Remember to be purposely vague.

 Hook the players with a call to action.

-Decide if the first encounter will help or hinder [[the hunters]].
+Decide if the [[First Encounter]] will help or hinder [[the hunters]].
 Then pick one of the following: They are attacked; Someone tells them something (is it true?); They find a clue.

 Pick some descriptors:

--   **What?** Unusual, odd, weird, large number of, strange, disappearances, reappearances, appearances, brutal, mysterious, unexplained, ritualistic, inexplicable, irrational, unearthly, hoax, ancient, new, unnatural, spooky, unidentified.
+-   **What?** Unusual, odd, [[Weird]], large number of, strange, disappearances, reappearances, appearances, brutal, mysterious, unexplained, ritualistic, inexplicable, irrational, unearthly, hoax, ancient, new, unnatural, spooky, unidentified.

--   **Where?** An old town, a small village, a ship, an island, a new town, abandoned, big city, prison, museum, 'haunted' house, remote park, abandoned asylum, old woods, lonely highway, farm, sorority, fraternity, lab, cave, lake, military base, old hotel, mansion, corn fields.
+-   **Where?** An old town, a [[small]] village, a ship, an island, a new town, abandoned, big city, prison, museum, 'haunted' house, remote park, abandoned asylum, old woods, lonely highway, farm, sorority, fraternity, lab, cave, lake, military base, old hotel, mansion, corn fields.

 -   **(Optionally) Who?** Missing, hitchhikers, trampers, newlyweds, teens, elderly, minority members, the homeless, misshapen, children, respectable townsfolk, rich folk, farmers, students, recent arrivals, an old family, documentary film crew.

-This first encounter sets the tone but doesn't resolve the mystery.
+This [[First Encounter]] sets the tone but doesn't resolve the mystery.
 That should be easy because at this point you won't have much more than a vague idea of what the mystery is either.

-An example of the plot so far might be:
+An example of the plot so [[far]] might be:

 *"You're browsing your monster hunter social media accounts when you see a comment from \@Jerry039" (opening line)*

-*"Hey dude, you should swing by Epson some time cos I'm pretty sure that weird symbol from your second video has been showing up around town.
+*"Hey dude, you should swing by Epson some time cos I'm pretty sure that [[Weird]] symbol from your second video has been showing up around town.
 Meet me at the Old School Diner, I'm there every day between 10 and 1." (hook)*

 *"\...Nah, we ain't seen Jerry since 2 days ago.
 Maybe swing by his old lady's?" (more hook)*

 At this stage you don't need to know what's going on---so if they go back to the hotel and break out the shotguns, that's fine.
 If they decide to look up local witch stories at the cat museum then that's fine too.

 Or maybe they decide to look for the strange signs themselves.
 A chill runs down someone's spine as they notice a spooky figure cloaked in shadow staring at them from an upstairs window.
 The figure is gone by the time they get into the house but there is a stench and a ritualistic marking on the wall.
-It's a map of a nearby lake (*your first encounter*).
+It's a map of a nearby lake (*your [[First Encounter]]*).

 Of course, you could instead decide that Jerry was just hoaxing them for his stupid paranormal documentary when suddenly everyone in a local retirement home got young again.
 Either could springboard from that initial setup just as easily.